arunmm8335/Alibai-Excuse-Generator/DOCKER.md

-# Docker Setup for Alibai
+# Docker Setup for ExcuseMe

-This guide will help you set up and run Alibai using Docker containers.
+This guide will help you set up and run ExcuseMe using Docker containers.

 ## 🐳 Prerequisites